Ira Glass: Appearances

-Glass made several appearances on late-night television, his first being The Late Show With David Letterman.
+Glass made several appearances on late-night television, his first being Late Show With David Letterman.
 He has also been on The Colbert Report.

 In 2004, UCLA commissioned a one-night storytelling event called Visible and Invisible Drawings: An Evening With Chris Ware and Ira Glass.
 In February 2005, Glass visited the Orpheum Theater in New Orleans to present Lies and Sissies and Fiascoes, Oh, My!, which shares a name with a This American Life compilation album.
 Glass served as the monologist for ASSSSCAT at the Upright Citizens Brigade Theatre in New York on February 21, 2010.
 On September 17, 2011, Glass participated in the Drunk Show at the Eugene Mirman Comedy Festival, during which Glass became so drunk he blacked out and vomited backstage.

 Glass has been a guest on various podcasts, such as TBTL.
 On February 24, 2010, the podcast Freakonomics published a bonus episode (after its first) interviewing Glass on how to make a great podcast.
 On June 17, 2011, he and his wife at the time, Anaheed Alani, appeared on the podcast How Was Your Week, where he revealed that, if he were not in radio, he would be a professional poker player.
 Glass appeared on the edition of June 24, 2011, of The Adam Carolla Podcast, where he and Adam Carolla discussed the podcast claiming the title of "Most Downloaded Podcast" from the Guinness Book of World Records.
 On September 19, 2011, Glass appeared on WTF Live with Marc Maron.
 Glass guest co-hosted Dan Savage's sex-advice podcast, "Savage Love", on January 31, 2012.
 On Monday, November 24, 2014, Glass appeared on the Here's The Thing podcast.
 In 2022, Glass's interview with Debbie Millman was featured on the Storybound season 5 premiere.